-Specific Conditions

-- · Severe combined immunodeficiency (SCID) - Combined immunodeficiency generally less profound than SCID (e.g. thymoma) - Combined immunodeficiency with associated or syndromal features (e.g. Wiskott Aldrich syndrome; ataxia telangiectasia) - Severe reduction in all Ig isotypes with decreased or absent B-cells (e.g. XLA def) - Severe reduction in at least two Ig isotypes with low/normal B-cells (e.g. CVID) - Severe reduction in serum IgG and IgA with normal/elevated IgM (e.g. CD40L def) - Transient hypogammaglobulinaemia of infancy - Lymphoproliferative syndromes (e.g. XLP1, XLP2, CD27 def) - Possible common variable immune deficiency (CVID) below normal serum IgG but normal serum IgA level

-Indication for Ig Use

-- Replacement therapy in common variable immune deficiency (CVID) ESID diagnostic criteria met - Replacement therapy in possible common variable immune deficiency (CVID) (below normal serum IgG but normal serum IgA level) - Replacement therapy in transient hypogammaglobulinaemia of infancy (children aged less than 4 years) - Replacement therapy in recognised inborn errors of immunity for which immunoglobulin replacement is universally indicated (e.g. SCID, Wiskott-Aldrich syndrome, etc.)

-Level of Evidence

-Evidence of probable benefit - more research needed (Category 2a)

-Description and Diagnostic Criteria

-More than 280 inborn errors of immunity (IEI, also known as primary immunodeficiency diseases (PIDs)) have been identified.
+Specific Conditions Severe combined immunodeficiency (SCID) Combined immunodeficiency generally less profound than SCID (e.g. thymoma) Combined immunodeficiency with associated or syndromal features (e.g. Wiskott Aldrich syndrome; ataxia telangiectasia) Severe reduction in all Ig isotypes with decreased or absent B-cells (e.g. XLA def) Severe reduction in at least 2 Ig isotypes with low/normal B-cells (e.g. CVID) Severe reduction in serum IgG and IgA with normal/elevated IgM (e.g. CD40L def) Transient hypogammaglobulinaemia of infancy Lymphoproliferative syndromes (e.g. XLP1, XLP2, CD27 def) Possible common variable immune deficiency (CVID) - below normal serum IgG but normal serum IgA level Indication for Ig Use Replacement therapy in common variable immune deficiency (CVID) - ESID diagnostic criteria met Replacement therapy in possible common variable immune deficiency (CVID) - below normal serum IgG but normal serum IgA level Replacement therapy in transient hypogammaglobulinaemia of infancy (children aged less than 4 years) Replacement therapy in recognised inborn errors of immunity for which immunoglobulin replacement is universally indicated (e.g. SCID, Wiskott-Aldrich syndrome, etc.) Level of Evidence Evidence of probable benefit - more research needed (Category 2a) Description and Diagnostic Criteria More than 480 inborn errors of immunity (IEI, also known as primary immunodeficiency diseases (PIDs)) have been identified.
 Many of these cause antibody deficiency.
 In some cases, antibody deficiency is associated with B-cell deficiency (e.g. X-linked agammaglobulinaemia), while in others, B-cells are present.
 Antibody deficiency can be the only manifestation of IEI, or there can be other defects as well (e.g. T-cell deficiency, autoimmunity).
 Not all IEIs cause antibody defects, therefore immunoglobulin replacement is not always indicated.

-Recognised inborn errors of immunity for which immunoglobulin replacement is universally indicated are: X-linked agamma/hypogammaglobulinaemia, severe combined immunodeficiency, Wiskott-Aldrich syndrome, X-linked lymphoproliferative syndrome, hyper IgM syndrome and severe T-cell immunodeficiency.
+Recognised inborn errors of immunity for which immunoglobulin replacement is universally indicated are: X-linked and autosomal recessive agamma/hypogammaglobulinaemia, severe combined immunodeficiency, combined immunodeficiencies such as DOCK8 deficiency, Wiskott-Aldrich syndrome, X- linked lymphoproliferative syndrome, hyper IgM syndrome and severe T-cell immunodeficiency.
+In some of these conditions, antibody levels may not be reduced at the time of diagnosis due to transplacental immunoglobulin or a functional rather than quantitative defect.
 The European Society for Immunodeficiency Diseases (ESID) diagnostic criteria for PID have been used as a guide in the development of the qualifying criteria for Ig therapy in Australia.
 It is acknowledged that a low IgG alone is not a sufficient indication for immunoglobulin replacement.
 Genetic diagnoses are continually being updated as described in the classification system for the International Union of Immunology Societies (IUIS).
 It is recognised that genetic diagnoses are not always possible.

-Justification for Evidence Category

-The Biotext (2004) review reported level 2a evidence for the use of intravenous immunoglobulin (IVIg) in the treatment of common variable immunodeficiency and primary hypogammaglobulinaemia.
+Justification for Evidence Category The Biotext (2004) review reported level 2a evidence for the use of intravenous immunoglobulin (IVIg) in the treatment of common variable immunodeficiency and primary hypogammaglobulinaemia.
+Diagnosis Requirements A diagnosis must be made by an Immunologist.

-Diagnosis Requirements

-A diagnosis must be made by an Immunologist.